top of page

 Goals

-To create a website for an up and coming artist that allows a user to purchase merchandise, view their photos and music videos, and see upcoming tours.
+To create a responsive website for an up-and-coming artist that allows a user to purchase merchandise, view their photos and music videos, and see upcoming tours.

 Problem

 An artist's website is a great way to connect with their fanbase.
 These platforms are not without problems.
-These platforms tend to not have good user support which can leave the fan alienated
+These platforms tend to not have good user support which can leave fans alienated.

 Project Background

 This is a case study from my Google UX Design course.
-The task I was given was to create an ecommerce website for an up and coming artist that would allow you to purse an artists merchandise
+The task I was given was to create an ecommerce website for an up and coming artist that would allow you to purchase an artist's merchandise.

 Time Frame